cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/salesforce-saas.md

 # Salesforce with Access for SaaS configuration

 **🗺️ This tutorial covers how to:**
-* Configure Salesforce as a SaaS application in Teams
+* Configure Salesforce as a SaaS application in Cloudflare Zero Trust
 * Force logins to Salesforce through Cloudflare's Zero Trust rules

 **⏲️ Time to complete:**